JiaHe35354/audiophile-ecommerce-website/README.md

   .reverse();
 ```

-When add the product to the cart, the logic isn't easy to me.
-Firstly, the original state can't be changed, so I need to copy it with spread syntax.
-Then I need to find if the item is existing in the cart, if it exists, I just update the cart item's quantity; if not, I add the new item to the cart and set it's data shape.
-This is the code for "ADD_ITEM":
+3. When adding products to the cart, I found it a bit challenging at first because I had to handle immutable state updates correctly.
+I used the spread syntax to copy the state, checked if the product already existed in the cart, and then either updated the quantity or added a new item.
+Here’s part of my logic for the "ADD_ITEM" action:

 ```jsx
 if (action.type === "ADD_ITEM") {